Ludwig Wittgenstein: 1941–1947: Guy's Hospital and Royal Victoria Infirmary

 Monk writes that Wittgenstein found it intolerable that a war (World War II) was going on and he was teaching philosophy.
 He grew angry when any of his students wanted to become professional philosophers.
 (Note: For his desire that his students not pursue philosophy, see (Malcolm 1958).)
 In September 1941, he asked John Ryle, the brother of the philosopher Gilbert Ryle, if he could get a manual job at Guy's Hospital in London.
 John Ryle was professor of medicine at Cambridge and had been involved in helping Guy's prepare for the Blitz.
 Wittgenstein told Ryle he would die slowly if left at Cambridge, and he would rather die quickly.
 He started working at Guy's shortly afterwards as a dispensary porter, delivering drugs from the pharmacy to the wards where he apparently advised the patients not to take them.
-In the new year of 1942, Ryle took Wittgenstein to his home in Sussex to meet his wife who had been determined to meet him.
-His son recorded the weekend in his diary;
+In the new year of 1942, Ryle took Wittgenstein to his home in Sussex to meet his wife, who had been determined to meet him.
+His son recorded the weekend in his diary:

 Wink is awful strange [sic] – not a very good english speaker, keeps on saying 'I mean' and 'its "tolerable meaning intolerable.

-The hospital staff were not told he was one of the world's most famous philosophers, though some of the medical staff did recognize him – at least one had attended Moral Sciences Club meetings – but they were discreet.
+The hospital staff were not told that he was one of the world's most famous philosophers, though some of the medical staff did recognize him – at least one had attended Moral Sciences Club meetings – but they were discreet.
 "Good God, don't tell anybody who I am!"
 Wittgenstein begged one of them.
 Some of them nevertheless called him Professor Wittgenstein, and he was allowed to dine with the doctors.
 He wrote on 1 April 1942: "I no longer feel any hope for the future of my life.
 It is as though I had before me nothing more than a long stretch of living death.
 I cannot imagine any future for me other than a ghastly one.
 Friendless and joyless."
 It was at this time that Wittgenstein had an operation at Guy's to remove a gallstone that had troubled him for some years.

-He had developed a friendship with Keith Kirk, a working-class teenage friend of Francis Skinner, the mathematics undergraduate he had had a relationship with until Skinner's death in 1941 from polio.
-Skinner had given up academia, thanks at least in part to Wittgenstein's influence, and had been working as a mechanic in 1939, with Kirk as his apprentice.
+He had developed a friendship with Keith Kirk, a working-class teenage friend of Francis Skinner, the mathematics undergraduate with whom he had had a relationship until Skinner's death in 1941 from polio.
+Skinner had given up academia, thanks at least in part to Wittgenstein's influence, and in 1939 had been working as a mechanic, with Kirk as his apprentice.
 Kirk and Wittgenstein struck up a friendship, with Wittgenstein giving him lessons in physics to help him pass a City and Guilds exam.
-During his period of loneliness at Guy's he wrote in his diary: "For ten days I've heard nothing more from K, even though I pressed him a week ago for news.
+During his period of loneliness at Guy's, he wrote in his diary: "For ten days I've heard nothing more from K, even though I pressed him a week ago for news.
 I think that he has perhaps broken with me.
 A tragic thought!"
-Kirk had in fact got married, and they never saw one another again.
+Kirk had in fact got married, and they never saw each other again.